meetbrij/python-notes/docs/data-analysis-pandas.md

 * The next stage is to remove the non-digit characters using the `Series.str.replace()` method.
 * To can convert (or cast) the column to a numeric dtype we use the `Series.astype()` method.
 We can use either `int` or `float` as the parameter for the method to convert the column to the respective type.
 * Final step is to rename the column.
 This is an optional step, and can be useful if the non-digit values contains information that helps us understand the data.
 We can use the `DataFrame.rename()` method to rename specific axis labels using a dictionary with the keys as the old label name, and the values as the new label name.
+* Parts of South America, Africa and Europe use commas instead of periods (decimal commas) for numbers.
+In this case, we'll have to replace the comman with a period.
+* The `Series.str.split()` method accepts an argument n, which controls the maximum number of splits allowed.
+By using n=1, the method will make a single split on the first whitespace.
+* When we want to extract value from the end of the string and not the beginning of the string, we use the `Series.str.rsplit()` method allows to split from the end of the string instead of the front.

 ```python
 laptops["screen_size"] = laptops["screen_size"].str.replace('"','').astype(float)